 New global challenges and macrotrends impacting the construction and engineering sector have given rise to new risks and opportunities.
-Moving forward, DSI will equip a itself with strong Risk Management to grow Framework the business while managing challenges and mitigating risks in a structured and controlled manner.
+Moving forward, DSI will equip itself with a strong Risk Management Framework to grow the business while managing challenges and mitigating risks in a structured and controlled manner.